Tawa Pulao is a delicious Indian street food. It's a stir fry of rice and vegetables spiced with pav bhaji masala.

 One of the vegetarian foods we'd often come across during our post-midnight bingeing tours in Bombay is Tawa Pulao, a delicious and rather simple Indian-style stir-fry of rice and vegetables.

-Tawa pulao is named thus because the stir-frying — a technique very similar to that used to make Chinese stir-fried rice — is done on an enormous, slightly curved skillet called a Tawa or Tava.
+Tawa pulao is named thus because the stir-frying -- a technique very similar to that used to make Vegetable Fried Rice -- is done on an enormous, slightly curved skillet called a Tawa or Tava.
 The vendor portions out the tawa for different foods, all being cooked at the same time.
-In one quarter is the bhaji for pav-bhaji getting warmed up before being spooned onto plates, and right next to it are the yellow-gold patties for ragda-pattice, staying warm until a customer comes calling for them.
-In the remaining half of the tawa, the vendor — rapidly maneuvering a steel ladle that makes loud, metallic but rhythmic sounds as it scrapes against the tava — is stir-frying some onions, tomatoes and green peppers for the Tawa Pulao.
+In one quarter is the bhaji for pav-bhaji getting warmed up before being spooned onto plates, and right next to it are the yellow-gold patties for Ragda Pattice, staying warm until a customer comes calling for them.
+In the remaining half of the tawa, the vendor -- rapidly maneuvering a steel ladle that makes loud, metallic but rhythmic sounds as it scrapes against the tava -- is stir-frying some onions, tomatoes and green peppers for the Tawa Pulao.

 It smells amazing.

-If you are new to Indian cooking, or just want to cook something that takes you into the city’s belly without actually going there, I’d recommend the Tawa Pulao.
+If you are new to Indian cooking, or just want to cook something that takes you into the city's belly without actually going there, I'd recommend the Tawa Pulao.
 This is a strikingly easy recipe, because a lot of the flavor comes from an addition straight out of the packet: pav bhaji masala.
-You can make your own, but this is one powdered spice that I — as much as I love making spices from scratch — prefer to buy pre-made because when you make it at home you can’t always get the flavor just as it should be.
-If you happen to have a large wok, the kind you’d use for a Chinese stir-fry, this is the time to break it out of the cupboard.
+You can make your own, but this is one powdered spice that I -- as much as making the spice mixes at home -- prefer to buy pre-made because when you make it at home you can't always get the flavor just as it should be.
+If you happen to have a large wok, the kind you'd use for a Chinese stir-fry, this is the time to break it out of the cupboard.

-- 2 medium tomatoes, finely chopped, or 1 cup tomato puree
+- 2 tomatoes (finely chopped, or 1 cup tomato puree)

 - 1 cup green peas